samtaziaux/KiDS-Sam_master/README.md

             pip install emcee

-    will do. hmf specific documentation and source can be found at: https://github.com/steven-murray/hmf
+    will do. hmf specific documentation and source can be found at: https://github.com/steven-murray/hmf Another less common package needed for running the halo model is mpmath.
+Installation follows the same precision as for others above:

+            pip install mpmath

 2. Set up your configuration file.
 See `help/ggl_demo.config` for guidance.